saada0718/COMP-3005-Final-Project/final_proj/README.txt

 Launch Instructions:

-    1. Open up a terminal window and go to the final_proj directory and type in node server.js
+    1. Open up a terminal window and go to the COMP-3005-Final-Project-main/final_proj directory and type in node server.js

 DEMONSTRATION VIDEO LINK: https://youtu.be/gojjd6QmOI8